All Episodes

 Okay.

-And uh he got a little frustrated with her and told her, Hey, does she have everything that you have?
+And he got a little frustrated with her and told her, Hey, does she have everything that you have?

 Oh, yeah, she has some of the paper.

-No, go get the shit, go print it, blah, blah, blah.
+No, go get the shit.

-So he likes they made a recess for that, so she could go print out all the printouts and give it to the defense.
+So he likes, they made a recess for that so she could go print out all the printouts and give it to the defense.

 And obviously that makes the prosecutor look bad, not prepared, et cetera.

-Um, so uh that didn't look too good.
+So that didn't look too good.

 But she did get the stuff in.